Cleveland Sight Center

 Today, nearly 150 specially trained staff members and more than 1600 dedicated volunteers provide programs designed to help individuals of all ages with vision impairment learn, work, play and live independently.

-Contact person: Donna Farr, Volunteer Coordinator, (phone), (email)
+Contact person: Donna Farr, Volunteer Manager, (phone), (email)

 Main office number